simonsobs/readout-script-dev/README.md

 ## Adding Readout Script Dev to Smurf-related dockers

-For testing, it will be useful to have access to these scripts in the docker containers on the smurf-server that are used for readout testing.
+For testing, it may be useful to have access to these scripts in the docker containers on the smurf-server that are used for readout testing.
 In order to add this,